PROFILE - Grade 11

 8 .
 Are the following judgments about the ethnic identity of the people correct?

-A ...
-Ethnic self-awareness of the people fixes inherited cultural traditions, understanding of their place among other peoples.
+A .
+The ethnic self-consciousness of the people fixes the inherited cultural traditions, understanding of their place among other peoples.

-B ...
-The ethnic identity of the people has not yet formed at such a stage in the development of an ethnos as a tribe.
+B .
+The ethnic self-consciousness of the people has not yet formed at such a stage in the development of an ethnos as a tribe.

 1) only A is true 2) only B is true